 In 2000, my husband and I tried to find a financial planner to help us decide if he could change careers.
 The people we interviewed were more interested in sales or investing money, and not helping with the financial planning we desired.
 I went back to school for fun at the University of North Florida to learn about financial planning and found a new passion.

 I had no desire to change careers – I loved patient care.
 However, I grew disenchanted with the business and culture of medicine.
 In 2004, I opened Life Planning Partners, Inc. – a fee only financial planning firm that provides the comprehensive financial planning my husband and I desired.
 In 2005, I left medicine “for money” and began volunteering at a clinic for the working homeless.

-As I became more involved in the financial planning profession, I recognized there were areas of medicine that could help financial planners better help their clients.
-I put together talks on planning for terminal illness, how to help uninsurable clients get health insurance, and how to help clients with cognitive decline.
+As I became more involved in the financial planning profession, I recognized that understanding basics from medicine could help financial planners better help their clients.
+I put together talks on planning for terminal illness, how to help uninsurable clients get health insurance, and how to work with clients facing cognitive decline.
 These talks became very popular and I began speaking to audiences all around the country.

 In 2010, I digested the entire Affordable Care Act and have kept up with the inner workings of health care reform since that time.
 This resulted in becoming a contributor to Forbes in a blog titled “Quest for Simplicity.”
-I contribute regularly to Financial Planning Magazine and serve on the CNBC Financial Advisor Council.
+I write for many other publications and serve on the CNBC Financial Advisor Council.
 It is also an honor to be a “go to” person in the press for publications such as the New York Times, Wall Street Journal, Washington Post, and many others.